umaar/export-github-stars/readme.md

 ### TODO:

+- Send emails using an email service about database size changes
 - Automatically update user stars every ~ few hours
 - Insert stars/repos using transactions in bulk
 - Implement ajax for pagination